kaurn6538/Power-BI-Hotel-Management/README.md

 ## How to Use
 Accessing the Dashboard
-Open Power BI Desktop: Ensure you have Power BI Desktop installed on your computer.
+1.Open Power BI Desktop: Ensure you have Power BI Desktop installed on your computer.
-Load the Dashboard File: Open the .pbix file provided to you which contains the Hotel Management Dashboard.
+2.Load the Dashboard File: Open the .pbix file provided to you which contains the Hotel Management Dashboard.
-Data Refresh: If you have a live data connection or updated dataset, refresh the data to see the most recent information.
+3.Data Refresh: If you have a live data connection or updated dataset, refresh the data to see the most recent information.

 ## Interacting with the Dashboard
 Applying Filters